Prosecutors press financial fraud case against Trump ex-aide Manafort

 Prosecutors presented evidence that Manafort emailed a doctored profit-and-loss statement to a Chicago bank from which he was seeking a loan.

 They showed jurors an email from Washkuhn to the bank showing that, through Nov.
 20, 2016, his business had a net loss of $1,116,497.
 They then displayed another email they said Manafort sent to an executive at the bank with a profit-and-loss statement for September 2016 attached.

 The document stated that Manafort’s consulting firm had a net income of $3,011,952.

-Washkuhn said she did not produce the latter document.
+Washkuhn said she did not produce that document.

+The email from Manafort could potentially undercut his defense strategy.
+Since the trial started on Tuesday, his lawyers have sought to lay the blame for any financial irregularities on his business partner Rick Gates and went so far as to accuse him of embezzling money from Manafort’s firm.

+Defense attorney Thomas Zehnle avoided asking about the questionable document when his turn came to cross-examine Washkuhn.

+“Mr. Gates would deal with DMP items,” she replied, referring to Manafort’s consulting firm.
+“But Mr. Manafort was the approval source.”

+Washkuhn also testified that she was in the dark about a laundry list of corporate entities that the government says Manafort used when he wired funds to pay expenses.

-Vendors who provided luxury good and services to the Manafort family testified Wednesday and Thursday that they often received overseas wire transfer payments from a variety of companies such as Peranova Holdings Limited, Global Highway Limited and Lucicle Consultants Limited.
+Vendors who provided goods to the Manafort family testified Wednesday and Thursday that they often received overseas wire transfer payments from companies such as Peranova Holdings Limited, Global Highway Limited and Lucicle Consultants Limited.

-Washkuhn testified on Thursday that she had no idea any of those entities were owned or controlled by Manafort.
+Washkuhn said she had no idea any of those entities were owned or controlled by Manafort.

-Mueller has pursued a 14-month investigation of Russia’s role in the 2016 U.S. presidential election and potential coordination between the Trump campaign and Moscow, though none of the charges against Manafort involve that issue.
+Mueller has pursued a 14-month investigation of Russia’s role in the election and potential coordination between the Trump campaign and Moscow, though none of the charges against Manafort involve that issue.

-Greg Andres, a member of Mueller’s team, confirmed on Thursday that the prosecution will call Manafort’s former business partner Rick Gates as a witness, a day after prosecutors suggested they might not.
+Greg Andres, a member of Mueller’s team, confirmed on Thursday that the prosecution will call Manafort’s former business partner Gates as a witness, a day after prosecutors suggested they might not.

 “We have every intention of calling him as a witness,” Andres said.

-Gates pleaded guilty to making false statements after being indicted by Mueller.
-Defense lawyers have painted Gates as an untrustworthy business partner who embezzled funds from Manafort’s consulting firm.
+Gates pleaded guilty to making false statements after being indicted by Mueller, and is cooperating with Mueller’s probe.

 As part of his guilty plea, Gates acknowledged routinely dealing with accountants in the preparation of Manafort’s tax returns and misleading them with false information, although he said he did so with Manafort’s knowledge.